linode/docs/docs/platform/manager/keep-your-linode-account-safe/index.md

 ### Enable Whitelisting

 1. Find and write down the IP address and netmask assigned to you by your ISP.
-They will usually be given on a statistics or dashboard page of your home router's admin login.
+They will usually be given on a statistics or dashboard page of your home router's admin panel.

 1. Click the **my profile** link at the top right corner of the Linode Manager.